Chart Color Schemes

 Population

-Population growth drivers in Tuart Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Tuart Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Tuart Hill's population is estimated at around 8,462 as of Nov 2025.
-This reflects an increase of 921 people (12.2%) since the 2021 Census, which reported a population of 7,541 people.
-The change is inferred from the resident population of 8,436 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,881 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Tuart Hill's 12.2% growth since the 2021 census exceeded the national average (8.9%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Tuart Hill's population is estimated at around 8645 as of November 2025.
+This reflects an increase of 1104 people (14.6%) since the 2021 Census, which reported a population of 7541 people.
+The change is inferred from the resident population of 8436 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3965 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Tuart Hill's growth of 14.6% since the 2021 Census exceeded the national average of 9.7%.
+Population growth was primarily driven by overseas migration contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to increase by 1,344 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Projecting demographic trends, an above median population growth is expected for the Tuart Hill SA2, with an increase of 1349 persons to 2041, reflecting a total increase of 13.0% over the 17 years.

 Frequently Asked Questions - Population